Directions to Stanton House Inn & Downtown Greenwich, CT

 Hop onto the northbound side of either I-95 or the Merritt Parkway and drive until you reach the Connecticut border.

 You have 2 options for reaching Stanton House Inn and downtown Greenwich.
-While the signs all point to Exit 3 for downtown Greenwich, I recommend visitors coming to visit us get off of I-95 at Exit 4.
+While the signs all point to Exit 3 and Arch Street for downtown Greenwich, I recommend visitors coming to visit us get off of I-95 at Exit 4.
 That’s the Indian Field Road, or Cos Cob, exit.

-The reason I prefer to give people unsure of where they’re going is because it’s a little more straightforward.
+The reason I prefer to give people unsure of where they’re going is because it’s a little more straightforward than the Arch Street exit.
 As is typical of old New England towns, many of our streets and roads are former cowpaths, game trails, even streams.
 So many of the streets in downtown Greenwich are one-way, or regularly packed with traffic.

 Instead, get off of Exit 4, and turn left onto Indian Field Road.
 Follow Indian Field Road until you drive between two gas stations and are facing a traffic light.
-The other road crossing this intersection is East Putnam, also known as the Post Road.
+The other road crossing this intersection is East Putnam Avenue, also known as the Post Road.

 Turn left on the Post Road to head towards downtown Greenwich.

-Drive a little less than a mile along the Post Road.
+Drive a little less than a mile along the Post Road, or East Putnam Avenue.
 You’ll head downhill, then up a long hill.
 At the top is the start of greensward of the Putnam Hill historic district.
 When you see Second Congregational Church, take a right onto Maple Avenue.
 Second Congregational Church is hard to miss.
 It’s the church with the stone steeple so tall that you can see it from parts of the highway.

 Be careful, as this is a very sharp right turn!